Kimserey/BlogArchive/20160830_bring_internationalization_websharper.md

 }
 ```

+We create a `Language` type which will hold the language name and translation.
+The translation will contain all our translation accessible by path.
+For example, to access `Text` here we will reference `Div.Text`.

-After that we can create the WebSharper bindings.
+We can now create the WebSharper bindings:

 ```
 [<JavaScript>]